kandolfp/ws23_ulg_vu_ama_performance/README.md

 # ULG Data Science - WS23 971007 VU Advanced Methods and its Applications - Performance topics

 Course material for a ~4+4 hours introductory course to Julia.
-Topics: Parallel Programming and further topics on high performance computing
+Topics: Parallel Programming and further topics on (High) Performance Computing

 # Citing this software
 [Citation information](CITATION.cff)